Arthur Yale: Biography

 Arthur Yale started his career working in the meat industry, first as a tallow merchant in the East End abbatoir, then as superintendent.
 He was also a clerk and an accountant.
 The abbatoir had been cofounded by his uncle, industrialist George Henry Yale, along with Honoré Beaugrand, the future mayor of Montreal, and other investors.
 Yale then became a member of the Union des Abbatoires of Montreal, launched in 1884 by Ferdinand Bayard, a brick manufacturer and his future partner.
 The union was formed to prevent the formation of a monopoly in the meat industry, and was conceived to protect the interests of number of merchants and manufacturers.
 Yale would later become the Union's Secretary and be a manager of other slaughterhouses.

 By 1892, at 32 years of age, he founded with Bayard and three others the North America Mining Company, with a capital stock of $200,000, or about 300 million dollars in 2024 money in relation to GDP.
 He was made the company's Secretary and was elected among its board directors, with Guillaume-Narcisse Ducharme as president.
 Ducharme was the head of Banque Jacques-Quartier at the time, and later, he would become the president of the Provincial Bank of Canada, where Yale would be one of the bank's largest shareholders.

 The Provincial bank, formerly seated in Place d'Armes Square at Aldred Building's site, would merge to form the National Bank of Canada.
+Notable shareholders with Yale in the charter of 1900 included Senator Sir Alexandre Lacoste, Outremont founder Louis Beaubien, Judge Louis-Philippe Pelletier, Governors Narcisse Pérodeau, Sir Louis-Amable Jetté, and Montreal Mayors and Senators Sir William H. Hingston, Charles Wilson and Alphonse Desjardins.